danielwiener/Tad-Hills/README.markdown

 ##February 2, 2012##

 - added slide show on the front page with jQuery Tools. will style it, clean it up soon.

+##February 6, 2012##

+- worked on slide show and added content

+##February 7, 2012##

+- more slide show, balls as slide tabs

+- link to site title background image

+- trying to get footer to bottom of page